 Every PAD treatment plan is personalized, and we can help you get on track.
 We may recommend medication to help with blood pressure, blood sugar, blood clotting, cholesterol, smoking cessation, or symptom relief.
 Other measures may be necessary, depending on your circumstances.
 We’ll discuss your personalized treatment plan in-depth at your appointment.

 Symptoms of Peripheral Arterial Disease aren’t always noticeable, but paying attention to your body can help you detect this debilitating condition early.
 Getting tested is the best way to maintain and restore your health and vitality.
-Contact us today at Zenith Health and Aesthetics in Memphis, TN to schedule your appointment.
+Contact us today at Zenith Vascular & Fibroid Center in Memphis, TN to schedule your appointment.